 Annexure E Current personal services and their fees.

-Annexure F Relevant contract clauses or residence rules clauses that apply to restrictions or conditions of use of residential premises and personal and community amenities.
+Annexure F Relevant contract clauses or residence rules clauses that apply to restrictions or conditions of use of residential premises and personal and communal amenities.

 Annexure B

 ESTIMATED REFUND ENTITLEMENT* (Based on an initial amount paid that is less than or equal to $1 500)